pauljones0/pauljones0/README.md

 ![Daily XKCD Comic](https://raw.githubusercontent.com/pauljones0/pauljones0/main/.github/xkcd/XKCD_daily.png)

-*<!-- XKCD_ALT_TEXT_START -->The most important quantity for meteorologists is of course the product of latent pressure and temperostrophic enthalpy, though 'how nice the weather is' is a close second.<!-- XKCD_ALT_TEXT_END -->*
+*<!-- XKCD_ALT_TEXT_START -->You may notice the first half of these instructions are similar to the instructions for a working nuclear fusion device.
+After the first few dozen steps, be sure to press down firmly and fold quickly to overcome fusion pressure.<!-- XKCD_ALT_TEXT_END -->*